wasifzaman182/Junit5Basic/README.md

 	7) Assumptions.assumeTrue(System.getProperty("os.name").toLowerCase().contains("mac"))
 									-->  if an assumption fails, the test is marked as "skipped" rather than failing, because the assumption 	 represents a condition under which the test should be executed.
 If the assumption is not met, the test is not relevant and is therefore skipped.

+#AssertAll
+			The assertAll method in JUnit 5 allows you to group multiple assertions together and ensures that all of them are executed even if one of them fails.
+This is particularly useful when you want to assert multiple conditions on the same set of data and want to see all the assertions' results together.

+			assertAll("Person",
+            () -> assertEquals("John", name),
+            () -> assertEquals(30, age)
+        );

+	In this example, the assertAll method is used to group multiple assertions inside a single test method.
+Each assertion is represented by a lambda expression.
+If any of the assertions within the assertAll block fail, the test method will fail, but all assertions within the block will be executed.

+#Note
+		Remember that assertAll is not a replacement for separate test methods or good test design.
+It's meant to be used when you want to assert multiple conditions on the same data and want to see all the results together.
+If there are logical differences in the behavior of the code being tested, it's generally better to have separate test methods for better readability and maintainability.

+#NestedClasses in Junit
+		you can use nested test classes to organize and structure your tests in a more hierarchical and readable manner.
+Nested test classes are a way to logically group tests related to a specific class or scenario.

+#Benefits of using nested test classes:

+#Logical Grouping:
+	You can group tests together that are related to a specific aspect of your class or scenario, making it easier to understand the test structure.

+#Access to Private Members:
+	 Nested test classes have access to private members of the outer class, which can be useful for testing private methods or fields.

+#Clearer Hierarchy:
+	Nested test classes create a clearer hierarchical representation of your test suite, mirroring the structure of your code.

+#Readability:
+	 The nested structure can make your tests more readable, especially for complex test suites.

+#@RepeatedTest
+		 is used to repeat a test method a specified number of times.
+This is useful for scenarios where you want to test the same functionality with different inputs or under different conditions multiple times.
+Each repetition is treated as a separate test run.

+		  @RepeatedTest(5) // Repeat the test 5 times
+    void testRepeated() {
+        int result = 2 + 3;
+        assertEquals(5, result);
+    }

+    In this example, the testRepeated method is annotated with @RepeatedTest(5), which means the test will be executed five times.